-In my own research, I looked at the transfer effects of brain training—can training a child’s brain lead to better scores in learning?
+In my own research, I looked at the transfer effects of working memory training—can training a child’s brain lead to better scores in learning?
 Students with learning difficulties were randomly assigned to one of two groups.
 Half of the students trained with Jungle Memory (Training group), while the other half received extra tutoring (Control group).

-After training, the results were dramatic.
+AFTER TRAINING: The results were dramatic.
 The Control group did not perform any better.
 In contrast, the Training group using Jungle Memory made great improvements in IQ, working memory, and most importantly, their learning.
 The increase in their grades was the equivalent of a C to a B, and a B to an A in just 8 weeks!

 Students were allocated into one of three groups: Nonactive Control, Active Control, where they trained once a week; Training Group, where they trained 4x a week.

 BEFORE TRAINING: All three groups were given tests of working memory, IQ, and language.